 Senior Fellow Emeritus

-David D. Haddock has a long standing interest in the economics and laws of the American West.
+David D. Haddock is a Professor Emeritus of Law & Economics at Northwestern University.
+He has a long standing interest in the economics and laws of the American West.
 Raised on a ranch in western Oklahoma — the “Indian Territory” of the nineteenth century — and being one-sixteenth Cherokee, Haddock has been particularly drawn to Indian issues in his professional career.
 His first article in that area concerned tribal taxation of mineral extraction He subsequently began to apply property rights economics to the chronic poverty of tribal reservations.
 For many years, Haddock has taught federal Indian law at Northwestern University from an economic perspective that remains virtually unknown at other law schools.